jlpteaching/ECS201A/hw1/hw1.rst

 Submission of your code and your report will be done through Canvas_.
 See the submission_ section below for more information.
-Remember to bring a *paper* copy of your report to class.

 .. _Canvas: https://canvas.ucdavis.edu/courses/146759